Read about the impact we have on supporting people with brain injuries and other neurological conditions

 Understanding the prevalence of traumatic brain injury in prison populations

-Despite this, there is a lack of awareness of this issue, and evidence suggests there is limited support for offenders with brain injury in the CJS.
+Despite this, there is a lack of awareness of this issue, and evidence demonstrates there is limited support for offenders with brain injury in the CJS.

 Brainkind (formerly The Disabilities Trust) has delivered various projects in forensic settings over the last ten years.